by Dr. Lawrence Wilson and a friend who does psychodrama

 Most of this article discusses the use of psychodrama for healing.
 It is essentially a forced retracing of an incident that helps a person remember, review and process an old trauma.

-Perception equals reality.
-We know that events can be interpreted in many ways.
+Events can be interpreted in many ways.
 We can literally create reality with our perception of events.

 Therefore, if a person’s perception of an event can be shifted, then the “reality” of the event will change for that person, perhaps drastically.
 Psychodrama is a way to shift perception quickly and deeply, if it is done correctly.

 Out of fantasy.
 One reason psychodrama works is that most people, when they experience a trauma, create their own version of it.
 They typically omit the most painful parts, emphasize other details such as “the attacker smiled at me”, and they often change other details to minimize their embarrassment, shame, and other discomfort.